RetroFloppy/transformenator/readme.txt

  * New transform: Leading Edge Word Processor (LEWP), a descendant of later WANG Word Processors

- * New transform: WANG WPS(?) word processor format
+ * New transform: WANG WPS(?) word processor

  * New transform: TRS-80 Scripsit

  * New transform: Symantec Greatworks (text-only)

+ * New transform: Kaypro Perfect Writer

  * New transformation keyword: trim_trailing - trims a static amount of data from the end of input before any work begins